metaplex-foundation/metaplex-program-library/token-metadata/program/ProgrammableNFTGuide.md

 ## 🏛️  Token Authorization Rules

-There will be a separate Token Authorization Rules program that provides the ability to create and execute rules to restrict the token operations discussed above.
+There is a separate Token Authorization Rules program that provides the ability to create and execute rules to restrict the token operations discussed above.

 ### Overview